Allocation Rules1. Eligibility for Student Housing

 If expecting a child, applicant must show a proof of pregnancy within a week after the application is made.

-Parent with a shared custody, but the legal address of the child/children is with the other parent, can also apply for family apartment.
-Proof of shared custody must be shown.
+Parent with joint custody, but the legal address of the child/children is with the other parent, can also apply for family apartment.
+Proof of joint custody must be shown.
+In special circumstances, Student housing can take into account child custody agreement, if such an agreements gives a accurate picture of the applicant´s family life.

 The family size and children’s age will be considered when apartments are assigned, both regarding priority and size of apartments.
 This does not apply when children of the applicants have reached the age of 18.
 They should not be listed on the application as there is no priority given because of them.
-Single parents and couples that both are full time students enjoy priority over a couple where only one is a student.
+Single parents and couples that both are full time students are higher prioritized over a couple where only one is a student.

 2.2 Applications and waiting lists